reonarudo0/MoviesApi/README.md

 # MoviesApi
 MoviesApi(IN DEVELOPMENT) made with NojeJs and MongoDB.

-This project has the purpose for me to learn and practice programming.
+This project has a purpose for me to learn and practice programming.